 Review: I enjoyed the pilot.
 It’s difficult for me to watch cop shows in general and shows about the FBI are even more problematic.
-At times the episode was a little over the top – bomb explosions, MS-13, and white supremacist all in one investigation?
+At times, the episode was a little over the top – bomb explosions, MS-13, and white supremacists all in one investigation?
 However, I believe the TV FBI will be a positive platform to showcase the real FBI, and that’s what I was hoping for.

 Here’s where they got it right, got it wrong or used creative license and the applicable 20 FBI Clichés Reality Checklist number:

 I’m impressed with the Maggie Bell character.
-She reminds of many of the female agents I worked with during my career.
+She reminds me of many of the female agents I worked with during my career.
 She was married to another agent (I’m sure will hear more about how he died in future episodes) and, in the Bureau, there are plenty of agents married to other agents.
 At one time, the Philadelphia Division had seven such couples.
 If only Maggie had kids . . . (#12)

 Where was the NYPD?
 Although they were mentioned, a bombing in the middle of the city with multiple fatalities would be a joint investigation, and assigned to a joint FBI-NYPD Task Force.
 The ATF would also play an important role in the type of case. (#2)